9xw/github-profile-views-booster/README.md

-# GiHub Profile Views Booster
+# GitHub Profile Views Booster
 A script using requests to boost views on profile badges such as shields.io and komarev.com with proxies.

 # Information